Last Updated on January 4, 2023 by Andrew Pirie

 Amelita Alanes 1972-1974

-At the National Games in Davao in what was a quick but classed as an invalid performance Alanes won the National title in 23.6 seconds, from Aida Montawell 24.1 seconds.
-Reasons are not known it was noted by Col. Constantino that this performance was doubtful.
+At the National Games in Davao, in what was a quick but classed as an invalid performance, Alanes won the National title in 23.6 seconds, from Aida Montawell in 24.1 seconds.
+Reasons are not known; Col. Constantino noted that this performance was doubtful.

 Amelita Alanes Asian Champion

 In 1973 Alanes won the gold medal at the Asian Track and Field Championships in Manila.
 Winning in a time of 11.6 seconds (wind-aided).
 She timed 25.0 seconds in the 200m to win the silver medal.
 Alanes had clocked a windy 24.0 and 24.4 in the pre-rounds.

 At the National Games in Marikina in 1974, Alanes recorded her best time of 11.4.